amna8977/Punchintothevoid/README.md

 The Arduino watches a button on pin `2`.
 When the button is pressed, it sends the word `punch` over serial.

 The Python script listens for that serial message.
-The first punch starts the interaction, asks whether you want to scream into a hole, records your answer, and puts your spoken scream into the web page.
+The first punch starts the interaction, asks whether you want to enter The Crashout Zone, records your answer, and puts your spoken crashout into the web page.
 A second punch sends it.

 ## Try Just the Website